lostintangent/gitdoc/README.md

 # GitDoc 📄

 GitDoc is a Visual Studio Code extension that allows you to edit git repos like they're a multi-file, versioned document.
-This gives you the simplicity of a Google/Word Doc (creating "snapshots" by saving, not by running `git commit`), but with the richness of git history, and the ability to easily share your work (via GitHub, Azure DevOps, etc.).
-You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of a change) or on specific branches (e.g. you have a `docs` repo that you want to version like a document), which allows you to easily switch between "versioning modalities" (auto-commit vs. manual commits).
-Additionally, you can opt into auto-pushing your changes to a remote, in order to treat your repo as a fully synchronized document source.
+This gives you the simplicity of a Google/Word Doc (creating "snapshots" by saving, not by running `git commit`), but with the richness of git history, and the ability to easily [share](https://github.com) your work.
+You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of a change), permanently on [specific branches](#auto-commiting-specific-branches) (e.g. you have a `docs` repo that you want to version like a document), or only for [specific files](#auto-commiting-specific-files) (e.g. auto-commmit `*.md` files, but nothing else), which allows you to easily switch between "versioning modalities".
+Additionally, you can opt into [auto-pushing](#auto-pushing) your changes to a remote, in order to treat your repo as a fully synchronized document source.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/79521572-5a3bfe00-800e-11ea-83a0-8e125122fa8f.gif" />

 ## Getting Started

 1. Install this extension
-1. Run the `GitDoc: Enable` command.
-Notice that your status bar will now include a `GitDoc` button, which indicates that `GitDoc` is enabled.
+2. Run the `GitDoc: Enable` command, and notice that your status bar now includes a `GitDoc` button.
+This indicates that `GitDoc` is enabled 🚀
-1. Open a file, make a change, and then save it
+3. Open a file, make a change, and then save it
-1. Open the `Timeline` view on the `Explorer` tab and notice that a new commit was created for the change you just saved
+4. Open the `Timeline` view on the `Explorer` tab (or run `git log`) and notice that a new commit was created for the change you just saved
-1. Select the top item in the `Timeline` view to see the diff of the change you just made
+5. Select the top item in the `Timeline` view to see the diff of the change you just made
-1. Continue to make changes, knowing that they'll be automatically tracked
+6. Continue to make changes, knowing that they'll be automatically tracked 👍
-1. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command, or close/reload VS Code
+7. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command, or close/reload VS Code

+From here, you can permanently enable auto-commits for an entire repo or [branch](#auto-commiting-specific-branches), customize the [files that are auto-committed](#auto-commiting-specific-files), and even [auto-push your changes](#auto-pushing) in order to keep your repo fully synced.

 ## Auto-pushing